dynamoose/dynamoose/Readme.md

 Table class

-## Schema API
+## Schemas

-Schemas are used to define constraints on DynamoDB tables.
-They come with a host of useful options as well.
+Schemas are used to define DynamoDB table attributes and their constraints.

-### new Schema(attrDefObj, options)

-Create a new Schema object.
-The schema maps back to a DynamoDB table.
+### Creating a new Schema

+Schemas are created using `new Schema(attrDefObj, options)`.

+The first argument (`attrDefObj`) is an object containing attribute definitions.
+Keys of this object correspond to attributes in the resulting DynamoDB table.
+The values of these keys define constraints on those attributes (as well as a few handy features...).
+See [Attribute Definitions](#attribute-definitions) for a more thorough description.

+The second argument (`options`) defines options for the table that are beyond the scope of individual attributes.
+See [Schema Options](#schema-options) for more.

+The following is an example of creating a new Schema:

 ```js
 var Schema = dynamoose.Schema;